A guide to peer-to-peer business lending for SMEs

-In this piece from BusinessAgent.com, we find out about the peer to peer lending market and how to benefit from it.
+In this piece, we find out about the peer-to-peer lending market and how to benefit from it.

-Sometimes referred to as crowd lending, peer to peer lending offers businesses the opportunity to borrow money from a ‘crowd’ of people (investors) rather than an institution.
+Sometimes referred to as crowd lending or P2P lending, peer-to-peer lending offers businesses the opportunity to borrow money from a ‘crowd’ of people (investors) rather than an institution.

-The platforms source, credit-check the potential borrower, facilitate the loan and automate (as much as possible) the process of lending and borrowing (inclusive of the legal and regulatory requirements) and take a fee or commission for doing so.
+The platform’s source, credit-checks the potential borrower, facilitates the loan and automates (as much as possible) the process of lending and borrowing (inclusive of the legal and regulatory requirements), and takes a fee or commission for doing so.

-Zopa was the first peer to peer lending platform to launch in the UK, offering loans to individuals.
-Funding Circle launched in 2010, specialising in peer to peer loans for businesses.
-The sector grew quickly from there and by the end of 2015 the crowd of lenders on peer to peer platforms in the UK had lent more than £4.4 billion.
+Zopa was the first peer-to-peer lending platform to launch in the UK, offering loans to individuals.
+Funding Circle launched in 2010, specialising in peer-to-peer loans for businesses.
+The sector grew quickly from there and some of the most recent research discovered that by the end of 2022, the UK peer-to-peer market size by revenue was £283 million and Funding Circle alone has a total loan book value of £8.3bn.

 While the government supported the sector others were, and some remain, less enthusiastic.
-Concerns that individuals may not understand that small businesses are at a higher risk of loan default than larger businesses, that capital adequacy requirements (having enough money to hand to pay out if things go wrong) for the peer to peer platforms was too low and that government support meant the peer to peer platforms had an unfair competitive advantage over the banks.
+Concerns that individuals may not understand that small businesses are at a higher risk of loan default than larger businesses, that capital adequacy requirements (having enough money to hand to pay out if things go wrong) for the peer-to-peer platforms were too low, and that government support meant the peer to peer platforms had an unfair competitive advantage over the banks.

 Who offers P2P loans?

-When peer to peer lending started there were a handful of platforms in the UK that connected individuals with money to lend with businesses, or other individuals, who needed a loan.
-The better known platforms include Funding Circle, Ratesetter and Zopa.
-However in the last two years P2P has expanded.
-Challenger banks like Metro Bank, specialist banks like Close Brothers and specialist loan brokers are offering loans through the peer to peer platforms or using their technology to connect with a wider potential client base than before, particularly in the business loans sector.
-This is why some observers now refer to peer to peer as debt crowdfunding.
+When peer-to-peer lending started there were a handful of platforms in the UK that connected individuals with money to lend to businesses, or other individuals, who needed a loan.
+The better-known platforms include Funding Circle, Ratesetter and Zopa.
+However, in the last two years, P2P has expanded.
+Challenger banks like Metro Bank, specialist banks like Close Brothers and specialist loan brokers are offering loans through peer-to-peer platforms or using their technology to connect with a wider potential client base than before, particularly in the business loans sector.
+This is why some observers now refer to peer-to-peer as debt crowdfunding.

 Funding Circle

-The biggest peer to peer platform that only lends to businesses and can offer loans of up to £1 million.
-Funding Circle offer both secure and unsecured loans and have a large ‘crowd’ of investors as well as money from the Government owned British Business bank.
+The biggest peer-to-peer platform that only lends to businesses and can offer loans of up to £1 million.
+Funding Circle offers both secure and unsecured loans and has a large ‘crowd’ of investors as well as money from the Government-owned British Business bank.

 Crowd2Fund

-This platform offers businesses five loan options; donation, loan, revenue, bonds or equity and recommend that there are different profiles for each option (eg donation is suitable for not for profit, loan for more established businesses, revenue for less established businesses).
+This platform offers businesses five loan options; donation, loan, revenue, bonds or equity and recommends that there are different profiles for each option (eg donation is suitable for not-for-profit, loan for more established businesses, revenue for less established businesses).
 Loans of £10,000 to £1 million, terms of 1-5 years.

-Unsecured loans of £50,000 to £250,000 for three to 12 months with no early repayment fees.
-Secured loans for longer periods and for up to £5 million also offered.
-However, for a longer term secured loan Yes Money needs to see three years accounts and your business must have an annual turnover of £3 million.
+Yes growth offers unsecured loans of £50,000 to £250,000 for three to 12 months with no early repayment fees.
+Secured loans for longer periods and for up to £5 million are also offered.
+However, for a longer-term secured loan Yes Growth needs to see three years accounts and your business must have an annual turnover of £3 million.

-It is also worth being aware of platforms like Crowdstacker and Wellesley, which offer bonds or funds to investors that in turn offer loans to businesses.
-Wellesley had a peer to peer platform but at the time of publishing this guide it was being redeveloped.
+It is also worth being aware of platforms like Crowdstacker, an organisation offering bonds or funds to investors that in turn offer loans to businesses.

 What are the industry regulations?